MSU-Libraries/catalog/docs/helper-scripts.md

 # Give verbose output to show you the grep command being run
 pc-locate-oai in01234 --debug

-# Locate the file that contains data for in01234 in catalog-beta's OAI files
+# Locate the file that contains data for in01234 in catprod-beta's OAI files
-pc-locate-oai in01234 catalog-beta
+pc-locate-oai in01234 catprod-beta

 # Locate the files that contain data for in00005342798 and in00001442723
 # then extract the data for those specific records into a temp file